mknejp/dotvariant/README.md

 The generated implemenation provides some additional features depending on the types you provide it, or third-party libraries available to you.

 ### `IDisposable` Support
-If _at least one_ of the types included in the `VariantOf()` parameters implements `System.IDisposable` then the generated variant will also implement this interface and provide a public `Dispose()` member which delegates to the stored value's `Dispose()` if applicable.
+If _at least one_ of the types included in the `VariantOf()` parameters implements `System.IDisposable`, or is a type parameter with a transitive `System.IDisposable` constraint, then the generated variant will also implement this interface and provide a public `Dispose()` member which delegates to the stored value's `Dispose()` if applicable.

 If there already exists an implementation of `IDisposable.Dispose()` (either you defined one, or it is present in a base class) then the public `Dispose()` method is _not_ generated and it is your responsibility to take care of calling the private `_variant.Dispose()`.